thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 });
 ```

-### Matching complex routes
+### Route parameters

-We can grab data from routes using request parameters.
+We can grab data from the route using route parameters.
+Route parameters are named segments of the URL used to capture values at their specified position.

 GET a specific book with ID:

 ```js